Getting Started

 }

-Backend tracking is optional but valuable, because server-verified events add signals that the browser alone can't provide.
-See Events for the full details on setting up backend event tracking.
+Backend tracking is optional but valuable: server-verified events add signals that the browser alone can't provide.
+See Events for full details on setting up backend event tracking.

 Step 4: Verify in the dashboard

-After deploying the tracking script, open your Dregs dashboard and check:
+After deploying the tracking script, open your Dregs dashboard and check the following:

-• Events page — You should see dregs_init events arriving as users visit your site, and your custom events as users interact.
+dregs_initevents arrive as users visit your site, and your custom events as users interact. -

 If events aren't arriving, check the browser console for errors.
-The most common issue is an incorrect public key or a missing allowed origin in your credential settings.
+The common cause is an incorrect public key or a missing allowed origin in your credential settings.

 What Happens Next

-With the tracking script installed and events flowing, Dregs immediately begins scoring your users.
-Scores update continuously as new data arrives, typically within seconds.
+With the tracking script installed and events flowing, Dregs begins scoring your users.
+Scores update continuously as new data arrives, usually within seconds.

 From here, you can: